NavabShariff/shared-library/README.md

 - **Credential Scan**: Executes Gitleaks to find secrets in the codebase.
 - **Commit Validation**: Verifies commits for proper sign-off or message format.
 - **License Scan**: Uses `license_finder` to verify all dependencies are approved based on a provided decisions file.

+### 🧼 Cleanup Step (Post License Scan)

+As part of the `pre-checks` action, a cleanup step has been added to reduce artifact size and avoid uploading unnecessary files.
+This step runs automatically **after license scanning** and removes the following directories:

+- `.git/` – Git history, which can be large
+- `venv/` – Python virtual environment
+- `.cache/` – Cached files from tools
+- `.license_finder/` – Temporary license scanner data

+This helps keep the uploaded artifacts small and clean, especially in workflows that archive the working directory or scan outputs.

 </details>